jacobunna/argcomb/docs/index.rst

 it is derived from one or more other conditions (in this case, it is derived from ``"frames"`` and ``"seconds"``).

-ArgComb provides four types of derived conditon:
+ArgComb provides four types of derived condition:

 :class:`And`
     Holds if all the conditions it is derived from hold.
 Takes any number of